mfaisalkhatri/web-automation-playwright-java/README.md

 1. How to perform browser navigation's?
 1. How to get the Page Title?
 1. How to get the Website URL?
-1. How to type values in the textbox?
+1. How to type values in the text box?
 1. How to set different window sizes?
 1. How to double on a button?
 1. How to use Page Object Model using Playwright Java?
+1. How to perform browser navigations?

 ## How to run the Tests?